COLLEGE ADMISSIONS

 University Summer Programs

-It is a common myth among parents that taking a summer program at a prestigious university will increase their child's chances of getting into that university.
+It is a common myth that taking a summer program at a prestigious university will increase their child's chances of getting into that university.

 Traditional High School Summer Programs

-Many high schools offer summer programs for their students.
-These programs are typically held on campus and offer limited courses.
-High school summer programs are great for students to get ahead in school or makeup credits.
-Some programs offer credit that can be transferred to the student's high school transcript, and some are designed to satisfy some prerequisites for courses they want to take in the fall.
-High school summer programs are typically taught by high school teachers.
+High schools offer summer programs are typically held on campus.
+Some programs offer credits but majority are designed to satisfy prerequisites for courses that students may want to take in the fall.
 Class sizes are similar to the school's regular class size.
 High school summer programs are usually less expensive than university summer programs.
-Still, like the university program, they have a fixed schedule, limited availability, and are often limited to students enrolled at the school.
+Like university programs, they have a fixed schedule, limited availability, and are often limited to students enrolled at the school.

 Since the programs are taught by the school teachers, they are often limited to the courses offered during the regular academic year.